-If you are hoping for centralized management of multiple sites without the risks and extra work that comes along with maintaining a WordPress Multisite consider Pantheon's custom Upstream feature.
-It allows you to have the advantages of managing shared code in one place while having dedicated resources for each WordPress installation.
+If you are hoping for centralized management of multiple sites without the risks and extra work that comes along with maintaining a WordPress Multisite consider using Pantheon's portfolio management features like Custom Upstream feature.
+These allow you to have the advantages of managing shared code in one place while having dedicated resources for each WordPress installation.

-WordPress Multisite should be used for complex projects where users, data, and/or code needs to be shared between multiple sites.
-It is not for the timid as it requires advanced configuration to setup, custom development to take get the most out of its features, and rock-solid infrastructure to keep it running smoothly.
+WordPress Multisite should be used for projects where users, data, and/or code needs to be shared between multiple sites.
+It is not for the timid as it requires advanced configuration to set up, custom WordPress development to get the most out of its features, and rock-solid infrastructure to keep it running smoothly.